lifecompanionaac/lifecompanion/docs/PLUGIN.md

 It's recommanded to use `TranslationFX` only when you need changing translation as this relies on binding and change listener consuming more performance than simple translation generated once by `Translation`.

 ### Serialization

+**TODO, think about**

+- Serialization use class name, warning if changed
+- To serialize attribute, implementation of methods is mandatory
+- Backward compatibility should be handled manually

 ### App icons